Prospectus, Recent & Retrospective

 Search the archives and site-wide via the field below.

-As for Empson
+As to Empson

 “The object of life, after all, is not to understand things, but to maintain one’s defences and equilibrium and live as well as one can; it is not only maiden aunts who are placed like this.”